ReFT: Reasoning with Reinforced Fine-Tuning: Experiments

 \paragraph{Reward Model Reranking} Following \cite{cobbe2021training,uesato2022solving}, we train a reward model (RM) to determine the correctness of the CoT.
 To construct the RM training data, we use the model from the warm-up stage and perform sampling to obtain 100 CoTs for each question in the training set.
 The CoTs are deduplicated and the binary labels can be obtained by comparing the extracted answer against the ground truth.

 As a common practice, the reward model is a language model that is initialized from the best SFT checkpoint~\cite{cobbe2021training,ouyang2022training}.
 Similar to the outcome-based reward model (ORM) \cite{uesato2022solving}, the reward model is trained to predict a binary label that indicates the ``\textit{correct}'' or ``\textit{incorrect}'' solution.
 Once the input passes through the reward model, classification is conducted with a linear classifier on the hidden state of the last token.
 Finally, the solution with the highest ``correct'' score among the candidates is selected as the final answer.
-We train the RM model for 3 epochs using a batch size of 48 and maximum length of 700.
+We train the RM model for 3 epochs using a batch size of 24, the maximum length of 700 and a linear learning rate schedule with $10$\% warm-up period and the max learning rate of $1$e$-6$.

 \paragraph{Evaluation} We report value accuracy for both N-CoT and P-CoT on all datasets.
-Specifically for majority voting and reranking (Table \ref{tab:voting_reranking}), we sample 100 CoTs for evaluation.
+For majority voting and reranking (Table \ref{tab:voting_reranking}), we sample 100 CoTs for evaluation.
 In voting, the valid answer with majority counts is chosen as the final answer for computing accuracy.
 In reranking, we choose the CoT with the highest score and extract the answer.